 Challenging a First Nevada DUI Driver's License Revocation

-In addition to criminal penalties, a first DUI can subject you to revocation of your Nevada driver's license for 90 days – even if you are eventually acquitted of your DUI in court or you plead to a less serious charge as part of a plea bargain.
+In addition to criminal penalties, a first DUI can subject you to revocation of your Nevada driver's license for 90 days (starting October 1, 2018, 185 days) – even if you are eventually acquitted of your DUI in court or you plead to a less serious charge as part of a plea bargain.

 But our experienced Reno and Las Vegas, Nevada DUI defense lawyers can help you fight your DMV license revocation (as well as your criminal charges).

 When you are arrested for DUI, the officer will ask you to take a chemical test to check your blood alcohol concentration (BAC).
 You will usually be offered the choice of a DUI breath test or DUI blood test.
 If the officer suspects drug use, you will be required to give a sample of your blood or urine.

 The officer is required to take away your license and send it to the DMV if:

 - You “blow” a BAC of .08% or greater on a DUI breath test, or